ERAs - Notes on Chassis Technical History and Specification

 During Peter Bell’s ownership the engine was moved back six inches in the chassis and wet sump lubrication was adopted.

-For a couple of years during Bell’s ownership a rounded tail was substituted for the standard pointed one.
+For a couple of years at the end of Bell’s ownership a rounded tail was substituted for the standard pointed one.
 Roy Bloxam re-fitted a pointed tail but this was destroyed in an accident at Silverstone in 1958.
 A new tail was then crafted by the Gray brothers, who had built the original ERA bodies, and this gives the car its distinctive profile.

 Up to the end of 1947 the car always had a 1500cc engine.